usrname0/BL_EasyCrop/README.md

 # BL Easy Crop

-A visual interface for the built-in crop in Blender's Visual Sequence Editor.
+A visual interface to change Blender's Visual Sequence Editor crop parameters.
 With this extension crop looks and behaves like the other transforms in the VSE's preview pane.
-Just hit "C" or hit the button to click and drag your crop.
+Just hit "C" or hit the button to click and drag your crop on-screen.
 It lives alongside move, scale, rotate and transform on the toolbar.

 ## Installation